 Recreational boating is fun and relaxing.
 Being out on the blue waves under the clear sky after a long workweek in the city can help a person enjoy life again.
 However, it is important to remember that the water is inherently dangerous, and when boating accidents occur, the consequences can be severe.
-Unfortunately, serious injuries and drowning are all too common when boating, and it can be a difficult endeavor for victims to receive just compensation for their losses without the help of an experienced boating accident attorney at Rizio Law Firm.
+Unfortunately, serious injuries and drowning are all too common when boating, and it can be a difficult endeavor for victims to receive just compensation for their losses without the help of an experienced boating accident attorney at Rizio Lipinsky.

 What Is a Boating Accident?